architest/pymeeus/README.rst

 -  0.3.1

-   -  Fix errors in the elongation computation, add tests and examples of use of methods 'geocentric\_position()', and tests and examples for 'Pluto' class
+   -  Fix errors in the elongation computation, add tests and examples of use of methods ‘geocentric_position()’, and tests and examples for ‘Pluto’ class

 -  0.3.0

-   -  Added 'Pluto' class
+   -  Added ‘Pluto’ class

 -  0.2.11